paddy-seismic/retreat/README.md

 These parameters define the source and properties of the input data.
 The fields are:

 * **Connection type** - Used for realtime data only.
-Can currently use the dropbox to choose from an FDSN or seedlink client.
+Can currently use the dropbox to choose from an FDSN, seedlink or earthworm/winston client.
 * **Client/Server** - Details of the server for the chosen connection type.
-For FDSN this is simply the name, e.g. *IRIS*, and for Seedlink this is the server URL:port, e.g. *rtserve.iris.washington.edu:18000*
+For FDSN this is simply the name, e.g. *IRIS*, and for Seedlink or earthworm/winston servers this is the server URL:port, e.g. *rtserve.iris.washington.edu:18000* or *pubavo1.wr.usgs.gov:16022*
 * **SCNL** - These specify the data Station, Channel, Network and Location codes for the input data (wildcard "*" can be used)
 * **Inventory file** - checkbox to specify if you are supplying an inventory or metadata file (required if Connection type is **not** FDSN or if using archive data)
 * **Inventory filename** - Path and name of inventory file (you can also use the *Browse* button to select)